mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 It is important to note that this is not a comprehensive set of optimization variables.
 When the cost function is defined as a linear piecewise function comprising multiple segments, as illustrated in the case of the active power output cost for `Generator 2`, JuliaGrid automatically generates helper optimization variables named `actwise` and `reactwise`, and formulates a set of linear constraints to effectively address these cost functions.
 For the sake of simplicity, we initially assume that `Generator 2` is out-of-service.
 Consequently, the helper variable is not included in the set of optimization variables.
 However, as we progress through this manual, we will activate the generator, introducing the helper variable and additional constraints to the optimization model.

-It is worth emphasizing that in instances where a linear piecewise cost function consists of only a single segment, as demonstrated by the reactive power output cost of `Generator 2`, the function is modelled as a standard linear function, obviating the need for additional helper optimization variables.
+It is worth emphasizing that in instances where a linear piecewise cost function consists of only a single segment, as demonstrated by the reactive power output cost of `Generator 2`, the function is modeled as a standard linear function, obviating the need for additional helper optimization variables.

 Please be aware that JuliaGrid maintains references to all variables, which are categorized into six fields:
 ```@repl ACOptimalPowerFlow